abdrahmansoltan/Learning-Notes/Frontend/TypeScript/1-TypeScript.md

 ### How to use Decorators

-- Decorators are experimental, and they are not part of the ECMAScript standard yet, **To enable experimental support for decorators**, you must enable the `experimentalDecorators` compiler option either on the command line or in your tsconfig.json
+- Decorators are **experimental**, and they are not part of the ECMAScript standard yet, **To enable experimental support for decorators**, you must enable the `experimentalDecorators` compiler option either on the command line or in your tsconfig.json

   ```bash
   # command line